What's on today : Mon Mar 4 2024

-Wheal Roots Workings at The Poldark Mine is the only authentic tin mine open to the public that pumps water today and is the only mine in Cornwall that has been doing so since the 1970s.
-We raise between 15 to 20 million gallons (circa 90 million litres) of water out of the mine each year, thats around 50 thousand litres a day .... the mine is wet & sometimes muddy underfoot so trainers are best or a good walking shoe.
+Wheal Roots Tin Mine at The Poldark Mine is the only authentic 18th century tin mine open to the public that pumps water today and is the only mine in Cornwall that has been doing so since the 1970s.
+We raise between 20 to 25 million gallons (circa 100 million litres) of water out of the mine each year, thats around 50-60thousand litres a day .... the mine is wet & sometimes muddy underfoot so trainers are best or a good waterproof walking shoe or wellies.

 The powerful automatic water pumps in the depths of the mine make loud noises every few minutes and echo around the shafts and passageways.
 These percussive sounds are made without any warning so do please be aware of this to avoid being startled!